Devlight/NavigationTabBar/README.md

      allows you to handle mode of the model icon and title scale.

+ - tint mode:

+      allows you to enable or disable icon tinting.

  - badge position:

      allows you to set the badge position in you model.
 Can be: left(25%), center(50%) and right(75%).